biologist79/ESPuino/README.md

 * 28.02.2022: Directive `MEASURE_BATTERY_MAX17055` added.
 Provides support for [MAX17055](https://www.maximintegrated.com/en/products/power/battery-management/MAX17055.html).

 ## Known bugs
-* For ESPuinos making use of SPI for SD, there's currently a problem that sometimes leads to incomplete file-transfers via webtransfer or FTP.
-Doesn't seem to be fixable.
+* For ESPuinos making use of SPI to connect SD, there's an unsolved problem that sometimes leads to incomplete file-transfers via webtransfer or FTP.
 Solution: use SD_MMC instead (by the way: it's faster and needs one GPIO less).
 ## ESPuino - what's that?
 The basic idea of ESPuino is to use RFID-tags to direct a music-player.
 Even for kids this concept is simple: place an RFID-object (card, character) on top of a box and the music starts to play stuff from SD or webradio.
 Place another RFID-object on it and anything else is played.
 Simple as that.

 This project is based on the popular microcontroller [ESP32 by Espressif](https://www.espressif.com/en/products/hardware/esp32/overview).
 Why?
 It's powerful and having WiFi-support out-of-the-box enables further features like an integrated webserver, smarthome-integration via MQTT, webradio and FTP-server.
 And nonetheless Bluetooth, too!
 However, my primary focus was to port the project to a modular base: mp3-decoding is done in software and the digital music-output is done via the popular [I2S-protocol](https://en.wikipedia.org/wiki/I%C2%B2S).
 So we need a [DAC](https://en.wikipedia.org/wiki/Digital-to-analog_converter) to make an analog signal of it: I did all my tests with [MAX98357A](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/pinouts), [UDA1334](https://www.adafruit.com/product/3678), [MS6324](https://forum.espuino.de/t/kopfhoererplatine-basierend-auf-ms6324-und-tda1308/1099/) and [PCM5102a](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308).
 General advice: ESPuino makes use of library [ESP32-audioI2S](https://github.com/schreibfaul1/ESP32-audioI2S/); so everything that's supposed to work with this library should work with ESPuino, too (but maybe not right out of the box).
+Especially this is true for [ES8388](https://github.com/schreibfaul1/ESP32-audioI2S/blob/master/examples/ESP32_ES8388/ESP32_ES8388.ino).

 ## Hardware-setup
-You can start on a breadboard with jumper wires but I strongly recommend to start right away with a [PCB](https://en.wikipedia.org/wiki/Printed_circuit_board) that's designed to ESPuino.
+You can start on a breadboard with jumper wires but I strongly recommend to start right away with a PCB like [ESPuino-mini](https://forum.espuino.de/t/espuino-minid32-pro-lolin-d32-d32-pro-mit-sd-mmc-und-port-expander-smd/866).
 Several PCBs are available.
 Please click on the links below for more informations and pictures.
 * [Lolin D32 / Lolin D32 pro + PN5180/RC522 + port-expander (SMD)](https://forum.espuino.de/t/espuino-minid32-pro-lolin-d32-d32-pro-mit-sd-mmc-und-port-expander-smd/866)
 * [Lolin32 + SD_MMC + PN5180/RC522 (THT)](https://forum.espuino.de/t/lolin32-mit-sd-sd-mmc-und-pn5180-als-rfid-leser/77/)
 * [NodeMCU ESP32 + SD_MMC + PN5180/RC522 (THT)](https://forum.espuino.de/t/az-delivery-esp32-nodemcu-devkit-c-mit-sd-mmc-und-pn5180-als-rfid-leser/634)